kdungs/dun.gs/posts/2020-07-05-building-a-keypad-from-scratch.md

 # Parts and tools

 _I'll list and link to things I have bought and/or used for this project.
-None of the vendors linked to have paid me for this.
+None of the vendors mentioned have paid me for this.
 Linking to them is for documentation purposes only and not an endorsement._

 Some parts, were ordered from [reichelt.de](https://reichelt.de):